2026 Employees of the Year

 Community Voting is Now Open for the 2025-2026 School Year

-Community members, families, students, staff, and supporters are encouraged to help us celebrate the incredible individuals who make a difference in Toppenish School District every day.
+Community members, families, students, staff, and supporters are encouraged to help us celebrate the incredible individuals who make a difference in the Toppenish School District every day.

 Voting Deadline

-All votes must be submitted by June 1, 2026.
+All votes must be submitted by Thursday, June 4, 2026 at 4:00 p.m.

-Finalists
+2026 Finalists

 Please review the finalists from each school below and click the voting button to submit your selections.
-Winners will be recognized during our annual Retirement & Recognition Celebration this June
+Winners will be recognized during our annual Retirement & Recognition Celebration this June.

-2026 Teacher of the Year Finalists
+2026 Teacher/Certified of the Year Finalists

 -